dceejay/RedMap/README.md

 ![Map Image](https://dceejay.github.io/pages/images/redmap.png)

 ### Changes
+ - v1.0.26 - Add info on how to use with local WMS server
  - v1.0.24 - Add `.weblink` property to allow links out to other information.
-Add more heatmap layer control
  - v1.0.23 - Add msg.payload.command.heatmap to allow setting of heatmap config.
  - v1.0.22 - Add example how to embed into Node-RED-Dashboard template.
  - v1.0.21 - If you specify range and icon then you get a marker and a range circle, if you just specify range with no icon, you just get a circle, and vice versa.